menandmice/micetro_docs/guides/user-manual/server_states.rst

     :width: 80%
     :align: center

-The inidcators can refer to either the Server Controller (see :ref:`install-controllers`) running on the DNS/DHCP server, or the DNS/DHCP server service itself.
+The indicators can refer to either the Server Controller (see :ref:`install-controllers`) running on the DNS/DHCP server, or the DNS/DHCP server service itself.

 Use the following table for more information on the indicators: